mpg/p256-m/README.md

 which p256-m completely ignores.
-- TinyCrypt's code looks like it could easily be expanded to support other curves, while p256-m has much more hard-coded to minimize code size (see "What about other curves?" below).
+- TinyCrypt's code looks like it could easily be expanded to support other curves, while p256-m has much more hard-coded to minimize code size (see "Notes about other curves" below).
 - TinyCrypt uses a specialised routine for reduction modulo the curve prime, exploiting its structure as a Solinas prime, which should be faster than the generic Montgomery reduction used by p256-m, but other factors appear to